wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 The application domain has a GameLobby that keeps track of all the games server wide and a PlayerLobby that keeps track of all the players server wide and a Game that keep track of the game and the players playing the game.
 There is also a MasterEnum to keep track of all the enumerations in one place and a Message to give an error message or an info message to the player.
+The Game assigns the players to a specific game and gives them an opponent to play against and assigns them their colors.
+It also holds the moves that each player can use and if the game is over or not.

 ### Overview of Major Domain Areas

 The application has a Board and a BoardView.
-The board is of type Space and the board view is used to show the board for the current player.
-Each Space object on the board can contain a Piece if it is a white piece.
-Piece is an abstract class; the two types of pieces are type Pawn and type King.
+The Board is of type Space and the BoardView is used to show the Board for the current player.
+Each Space object on the Board can contain a Piece if it is a white Piece.
+Piece is an abstract class; the two types of Pieces are type Pawn and type King.
+Each Piece has a Position so that we can figure out where it is located on the Board and what Space it is in, and it also has an equals function in it that allows you to see if two Pieces are at the same Position.

 ### Details of each Domain Area

 It is important to note that Space has its own validMoves method.
-This returns the valid moves a Piece can move from that space.
+This returns the validMoves a Piece can move from that space.
 The method determines whether the piece is of type Pawn or King and carries out the respective move checking.

 ## Architecture